visulima/visulima/packages/connect/README.md

 <details>
 <summary>Match multiple routes</summary>

-If you created the file `/api/<specific route>.js` folder, the handler will only run on that specific route.
+If you created the file `/api/<specific route>.js` folder, the nodeHandler will only run on that specific route.

 If you need to create all handlers for all routes in one file (similar to `Express.js`).
 You can use [Optional catch-all API routes](https://nextjs.org/docs/api-routes/dynamic-api-routes#optional-catch-all-api-routes).